PizzaLovers007/CamPizzaPlateUpMods/README.md

 Significantly improves the performance when there are a lot of customers.

-This is done by capping the queue size to 30, which can potentially affect some calculations.
-From testing, there doesn't seem to be any noticeable changes in gameplay.
+This is done by hiding customers beyond the 30th position.
+It does not change anything related to queue patience, calling customers early, etc.

 ### ShowUpgrade